At the Model Yachting Association (MYA), we are committed to protecting and respecting your privacy.

 We may change this Policy from time to time so please check the website occasionally to ensure that you are happy with any changes.
 By registering on our website or by becoming a MYA member, you are agreeing to be bound by this Policy.

-The MYA’s GDPR responsible persons will be one or both of the Digital Communications Officer (DCO) and the Secretary to Council.
+The MYA’s UK GDPR responsible persons will be one or both of the Digital Communications Officer (DCO) and the Secretary to Council.
 This arrangement provides backup of cover and facilitates due diligence in the management of this policy.

 Who Are we?